stoyan/rossini/README.md

 ## que(selector)

-Pronounced `ke` as in "what?" in Spanish is an alias for `document.querySelector`
+Pronounced `ke` as in "what?" in Spanish.
+It's an alias for `document.querySelector`

 ```
 const b = que('#mybutton');